Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 ##### Configuring JRebel in the project

-By default, JRebel is not set up in the projects generated making use of the Alfresco SDK archetypes.
+By default, JRebel is not set up in the projects generated by making use of the Alfresco SDK archetypes.
 So, in order to enable it, you'll need to follow the next steps:

 1. Once JRebel is activated, copy `JREBEL_BASE_DIR/jrebel.jar` and `JREBEL_BASE_DIR/lib/libjrebel64.so` to `PROJECT_ARTIFACT_ID-platform-docker/src/main/docker` folder in case of the All-In-One archetype or `PROJECT_ARTIFACT_ID/src/main/docker` folder in case of the Platform Jar archetype.
 2. Modify the file `PROJECT_ARTIFACT_ID-platform-docker/src/main/docker/Dockerfile` to copy the JRebel files into the platform container: